Life is wonderful.

 Talent is an inborn ability, a God-given gift.
 Skill, on the other hand, is a learnt ability that is developed through time and effort.

-It is tempting to think of greatness as a result of talent.
+It’s tempting to think of greatness as a result of talent.
 We like to think of our heroes as being effortlessly great at what they do.
-Some of the blame for this view lies with the media.
-We focus attention on peak performance, not on the struggle to make it possible.
+Some of the blame for this view lies with the media—it focuses on brilliant performances, not on the struggles to make them possible.

 Seeing is believing.

-But, when you are down and out; when life is the exact opposite of what you want; it is difficult to imagine a better future.
+But when you are down and out and life is the exact opposite of what you want, it’s difficult to imagine a better future.

 STEP 1.
-When you are alone and free from distractions, sit comfortably on your bed or a chair.
+When you are alone and free of distractions, sit comfortably on your bed.
 Close your eyes, and take a few deep breaths to calm your mind.

 STEP 2.
 (For the next 10 minutes)

-DON’T: Engage your rational mind.
-This is not the time to think about how to succeed.
+DON’T engage your rational mind.
+This isn’t the time to think about how to succeed.

 STEP 3.
 Simply, do it every day.
 Make it a habit.
-You get better at visualizing with time.
+The more you visualize, the better you would get at it.

-So now, we know our long-term goals; we have prioritized our most important goals; we believe that they are possible.
-It is time for the most important step of all—doing the work.
+Now, you know your long-term goals and you have prioritized your most important goals and you believe that they are possible.
+It’s time for the most important step of all—doing the work.